Welcome to our websites. We hope that you will enjoy learning more about WANDER and our products here.

-We will only keep information about your visit to our Website for as long as is necessary for the purposes we’ve mentioned.
-Typically we delete user browsing information every 26 months.
+We will only store information about your visit to our website for as long as is necessary for the specified purposes.
+We typically delete our browser information every 26 months.

-You have the option of contacting us via our website and interacting with us, such as by sharing comments and posts (e.g. photos, videos and personal stories).
-The mandatory details (*) are required, and the others are volun-tary.
+You have the option of contacting us via the contact form on our website and via our social media channels and you can interact with us, such as by sharing comments and posts (e.g. photos, videos and personal stories).
+The mandatory details (*) are required, and the others are voluntary.
 This makes it possible for you to communicate with us, and vice versa, so that you can draw our attention to something or we can become aware of your needs.

 Personal data collected in this context will be processed for the purpose of handling your request or interacting with you.
 You and we both have a shared legitimate interest in the processing of your enquiries and in enabling interaction with you.

 You may object to this processing at any time.
-Please send any objections to firstname.lastname@example.org.
+Please send your objection to email@example.com.

 Your personal data will be deleted once the request you submitted has been resolved.
 Deletion will take place if it is evident from the circumstances that the subject matter of the request has been conclusively clarified and there is no statutory retention period that prevents deletion.